Xin-cqu/dlcontainer/README.md

 # Dlcontainer

 ##
-This docker image is designed for GPU supported(only) deep learning for common usage and fMRI analysis.
-The settings of jupyter notebook was guided from my friend @lizequn.
+This docker image is designed for GPU supported(only) deep learning for common usage and fMRI and EEG analysis.
+The former settings of jupyter notebook was guided from my friend @lizequn.
+Now it is more convenient.
 If you want to apply it as a remote python interpreter in pycharm, try to modify the docker daemon.json file add the following lines:
 ```
 {